gd-programming/gd.docs-v2/docs/reference/secrets.md

 # Secrets

 > Secrets are 11 character strings used to validate if requests to the server were from a Geometry Dash client.
-Rather than generating a new secret for each request sent to the server, RobTop opted with hardcoing these secrets and slightly obfuscating them instead.
+Rather than generating a new secret for each request sent to the server, RobTop opted with hardcoing these secrets and slightly obfuscating them instead to stop people finding them.

+- <b>Below is a table showing all known secrets</b>

 ### Table of Secrets